 Our desire in sharing with the reader is with the hope of inspiring others to enhance what is already there and use what you all ready have—those who want to think creatively about the existing space; and their “stuff” and how to merge the two into something that is uniquely theirs that is affordable, beautiful, and functional.

-Now, give up that mansion, find a cute little single-wide, and get busy!
+Now, give up that mansion, find a cute little single wide mobile home, and get busy!

 Happy Mobile Home Living!